maria-garnham/maria-garnham/README.md

 - 👋 *Hi!
-I'm Maria Julia, a student of Programming Logic at SENAI.*
+I'm Maria Julia, a student of Analysis of Systems Development at SENAI.*
 - 👀 *I'm passionate about Artificial Intelligence Development*
 - 🌱 *Here you'll find my academic projects and coding challenges.*